utshomax/postman-docs/src/pages/docs/integrations/available-integrations/ci-integrations/github-actions.md

 > **[GitHub Actions self-hosted runners are available on Postman Enterprise plans.](https://www.postman.com/pricing)**

-[GitHub Actions](https://docs.github.com/en/actions) is a continuous integration (CI) and continuous delivery (CD) service that's integrated with GitHub.
+[GitHub Actions](https://docs.github.com/en/actions) is a continuous integration and continuous delivery (CI/CD) service that's integrated with GitHub.
 Software development teams can use GitHub Actions to automatically build, test, and deploy code in GitHub.

 To set up a GitHub Actions integration for your API, first create a pipeline in GitHub and then configure your API in Postman.
 After you set up the integration, you can view the status of builds from within Postman.